ScienceParkStudyGroup/rna-seq-lesson/_episodes/04-bioinformatic-workflow.md

 ~~~
 {: .output}

-In total, it should take about two minutes for FastQC to run on all
+In total, it should take about five minutes for FastQC to run on all
 four of our zipped FASTQ files.

 If the command doesn't run or you want more information on fastqc, run the following to get the help page.